Biased elementary doctrines and quotient completions: Biased elementary doctrines

+\begin{rmk} \normalfont Observe that in the proof of the above lemma the top horizontal arrow of diagram (\ref{diagram: strict commaobject}) does not preserve weak finite products.
+Hence, the result follows because of the choice of 1-arrows that we have made in \textbf{BPD}.
+By relaxing the notion of 1-arrows in \textbf{PD} to not require the preservation of finite products, a similar result can be obtained for the 2-full subcategory $\textbf{PD}_{\text{pb}}$ of \textbf{PD} given by the ordinary primary doctrines whose base category has pullbacks.
+Moreover, \Cref{obs: slice doctrine as comma object} restricts to (biased) elementary doctrines since the universal 1-arrow $(H,h)$ preserves (biased) fibered equalities in the sense of diagram (\ref{diagram: BED}) thanks to the fact that for every weak product $\wbinprod{D}{W}{D}$ the naturality of $\beta$ implies $\beta_DG(\pp_i)=\beta_W$ for $i=1,2$. \end{rmk}

-\begin{rmk} \normalfont The slice construction is one of the significant improvement obtained considering the context of biased elementary doctrines.
-In many cases, an elementary doctrine $\Pdoc$ has weak equalizers (and weak pullbacks).
-For instance, if $\PP$ has weak comprehensions and comprehensive diagonals, then $\CC$ has weak equalizers (and weak pullbacks), see \cite[Proposition 4.6]{maietti2013quotient}.
+\begin{rmk} \normalfont In many cases, elementary doctrines have weak equalizers (and weak pullbacks).
+For instance, if $\Pdoc$ has weak comprehensions and comprehensive diagonals, then $\CC$ has weak equalizers (and weak pullbacks), see \cite[Proposition 4.6]{maietti2013quotient}.
 In these cases, the slice categories have only weak finite products and then the slice doctrines are not in the realm of the elementary doctrines.
 The main examples of these situations are given by the elementary doctrines $F^{ML}$ and $G^{\textbf{mTT}}$ of Examples \ref{examples: elementary doctrines}.
-Their slices are biased elementary doctrines. \end{rmk}
+Their slices are biased elementary doctrines.